-An FO [see § 764.155(b)] or EM for real estate physical losses [see § 764.355(a)] which is used for the purchase or improvement of the primary personal residence of the applicant or any entity member(s) will require a security interest in the personal residence and appurtenances purchased or improved with loan funds.
-Similarly, an OL [see § 764.255(d)] used for the improvement of the primary personal residence of the applicant or any entity member(s) will require a security interest in the personal residence and appurtenances improvement of the primary personal residence of the applicant or any entity member(s) will require a security interest in the personal residence and appurtenances improved with loan funds.
+An FO [7 CFR 764.155(b)] or EM for real estate physical losses [7 CFR 764.355(a)], which is used for the purchase or improvement of the primary personal residence of the applicant or any entity members will require a security interest in the personal residence and appurtenances purchased or improved with loan funds.
+Similarly, an OL [7 CFR 764.255(d)] used for the improvement of the primary personal residence of the applicant or any entity members will require a security interest in the personal residence and appurtenances improved with loan funds.